Job Number: 18062

 Date: October 3, 2019

-The MIT Plasma Science and Fusion Center is seeking two outstanding Postdoctoral Associates to join a project on millimeter-wave direct energy for drilling into deep rock formations.
-The successful applicants will conduct experimental and analytical research in a potentially game changing research and development program to significantly expand geothermal energy resources.
+The MIT Plasma Science and Fusion Center is seeking two Postdoctoral Associates to join a project on millimeter-wave directed energy to open boreholes in deep rock.
+The successful applicants will conduct experimental and analytical research in a potentially game changing research and development program to apply intense energy to displace matter for mining geothermal energy.
 Research will include work with high power millimeter-wave gyrotrons, waveguide transmission and beam control technologies, real time diagnostics, and application to high pressure, high temperature environments to melt and vaporize materials.
-The successful applicants will be expected to make original research contributions to the research program, produce work for publication, and present work at scientific conferences.
+Interfacing sensitive remote diagnostics colinear with a high-power millimeter-wave beam will be an important topic.
+The successful applicants will be expected to make original research contributions, produce work for publication, and present work at scientific conferences.

 Salary Range: $63,000 – $70,000